JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

 With the dependency added, you can add date and time calculations to your common code:

 1. Right-click the `sharedLogic/src/commonMain/.../greetingkmp` directory and select **New | Kotlin Class/File** to create a new file, `NewYear.kt`.
-2. In that file, add two functions that calculate the number of days from today until the start of next year using the `datetime` date arithmetic and form the phrase to be displayed:
+2. In `NewYear.kt`, add two functions that calculate the number of days from today until the start of next year using the `datetime` date arithmetic and form the phrase to be displayed:

    ```kotlin